History of the St. Louis Cardinals (1990–present): Final season of Pujols and Molina (2022)

 Prior to the 2022 season, the Cardinals re-signed Albert Pujols as a free agent, after having previously played with the team from 2001 to 2011.
 It was later announced that Pujols and Yadier Molina would retire following the season, and both players approached a number of historical milestones throughout the season.
-Molina and Adam Wainwright set a major league record with the most starts and wins by a starting battery, and Molina himself set an league record by recording the most putouts by a catcher.
+Molina and Adam Wainwright set a major league record with the most starts and wins by a starting battery, and Molina himself set a league record by recording the most putouts by a catcher.
 But on September 23, 2022, Pujols made history as only the fourth major league batter to record 700 home runs, finishing his career with 703.
 In doing so, Pujols joined Hank Aaron as the only batters with 700 home runs and 3,000 hits in their careers.
 Pujols finished his final season with 24 home runs and a .270 batting average, earning the NL Comeback Player of the Year Award.
 The Cardinals were carried offensively by NL MVP Paul Goldschmidt (35 HR, 115 RBI, .317 BA, .981 OPS), and Nolan Arenado (30 HR, 103 RBI, .293 BA, .891 OPS).
 On the pitching side, Wainwright (11 wins, 3.71 ERA), Miles Mikolas (12 wins, 3.29 ERA) and mid-season acquisitions Jordan Montgomery (6 wins, 3.11 ERA) and José Quintana (3 wins, 2.01 ERA) led the rotation, and Giovanny Gallegos (14 saves, 3.05 ERA) and Ryan Helsley (19 saves, 1.25 ERA) anchored the bullpen.

 St. Louis finished the season with a 93–69 record, ending as the second wild card team.
 However, they lost to the Philadelphia Phillies in two games of the 2022 National League Wild Card Series.